MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 The `Player` class represents a person in an instance.
 There is also special `Player` instance that represents the server. `Player` instances are allocated by the system; you should never attempt to allocate them. `Player` instances can be compared referentially `aPlayer === bPlayer` which is the same as `aPlayer.id === bPlayer.id`.

 Each `Player` has an `id` and an `index` which serve different purposes (see below).
 From a `Player` instance you can access `PlayerBodyBart`s, e.g. `aPlayer.leftHand` or get their name `aPlayer.name.get()`.
-There are many `CodeBlockEvents` associated with players (such as entering/exiting a world, grabbing objects, and much).
+There are many `CodeBlockEvents` associated with players (such as entering/exiting a world, grabbing entities, and much).
 All aspects of players are described in detail in the next sections.

 ## Identifying Players